How to monitor metrics

 server_name: 'saturn'

-After editing the configuration, restart Prometheus (for example, snap restart prometheus) to start scraping.
+After editing the configuration, restart Prometheus (snap restart prometheus if using the snap, otherwise systemctl restart prometheus) to start scraping.